 Under the act a person has produced “blasphemous matter” if:

 “(a) he or she publishes or utters matter that is grossly abusive or insulting in relation to matters held sacred by any religion, thereby causing outrage among a substantial number of the adherents of that religion, and

 (b) he or she intends, by the publication or utterance of the matter concerned, to cause such outrage”.

-So far, there has been no recorded prosecution under the “blasphemy” law.
-However, Islamic states and proponents of “blasphemy” and “defamation of religion” laws have pointed towards the Irish law, and in particular its recent introduction, to justify their own draconian legislation.
+While there have been no prosecutions under the 2009 “blasphemy” provisions, Islamic states and proponents of “blasphemy” and “defamation of religion” laws have pointed towards the Irish law, and in particular its recent introduction, to justify their own draconian legislation.

 A campaign to repeal the Irish blasphemy law is run by Atheist Ireland, a national partner of the End Blasphemy Laws campaign.

 A referendum had previously been due to take place in 2015, on the recommendation of the Constitutional Convention.
 However, on 13 January 2015, Taoiseach Enda Kenny said that the planned referendum would not be held during the lifetime of the current Government.
 Minister for Communications, Alex White, urged the government to go ahead with the referendum, the Irish Times reported on 1 February 2015.
 Citing the 1991 Law Reform Commission recommendation to delete the blasphemy reference from the Constitution, and the 1996 Constitution Review Group’s similar conclusions, White implied that the creation of the 2009 law seems especially anachronistic, and said “I strongly believe that this [repealing the blasphemy law] is the right course of action to take.”